basarat/demo-generics/script.md

 ```
 And you can see that it works as expected.

-* To sort items in descending order you can just swap your logic in the comparer function :
+* To sort items in descending order you simply swap the order between the first and second values in the comparer function :

 ```js
 movies.sort((a,b) => b.year - a.year);
 console.log(movies);
 ```
+Swapping these in the parameter clues in the code reviewer to your decending order intent.

-As a footnote the implementatation of the sort algorithm (_highlight the sort function_) is left open to the implementing runtime.
-All browsers implement it using algorithms like mergesort and quicksort that have O(n * log(n)) asymptomatic times on average.
+One final thing worth mentioning is that the implementatation of the sort algorithm (_highlight the sort function_) is left open to the implementing runtime.
+All browsers implement it using algorithms that have an O(n * log(n)) average asymptotic runtime.